 The Moab MLP analysis included far-field modeling to evaluate impacts on NAAQS and AQRVs from multiple sources over the entire MLP area (portions of Moab and Monticello Field Offices.
 Technical details for this modeling are incorporated from Appendix F of the MLP FEIS.
 The modeling analysis evaluated three scenarios based on the range of alternatives in the MLP FEIS.
-Modeling results show no exceedances of the NAAQS for any pollutant for any of the modeled scenarios (BLM 2016).
-Emissions from this lease sale are not anticipated to increase pollutant concentrations above the modeled concentrations, and pollutant concentrations are likely to remain below the NAAQS due to the low amount of anticipated development.
+The High scenario assumed